kmgreen2/takingourjerbs/README.md

 For the cases that follow, the capex is the fixed quantity and demand is the open question.
 Rather than assert a revenue figure I have to defend, I try to build the demand side from the ground up.
 I built a simple model, and will present a few potential outcomes.
-An interested reader can substitute their assumptions into the model [at the site].
+An interested reader can substitute their assumptions into the model [at the site](https://kmgreen2.github.io/takingourjerbs/).
 If you can find a set of inputs that clears the committed line without assuming every variable breaks the same way at once, the model will show it.